Left: White Privilege — Tea Party Protesters?

-Tags: american, black, dj, ignorant, interracial, new black panthers, people, racism, reasons to believe, regent college, relevant/neue magazine, road rage, rob norris, ross hastings, schlesinger, stephen meyer, white
+Tags: american, black, dj, ignorant, interracial, new black panthers, people, racism, reasons to believe, regent college, relevant/neue magazine, road rage, rob norris, ross hastings, schlesinger, stephen meyer, white, white privilege

 In the 60’s, Blacks were so effective in using sit-ins to oppose segregation that the image of lunch-counter discrimination has become emblematic of civil rights injustices in general.

 The lunch counter at the Woolworth’s Store on Granby Street [in Norfolk, VA],

 where 38 young African-Americans held a peaceful sit-in demonstration to

 protest the segregated lunch counter.
 Several have school books with them